PAMunb/svfa-scala/README.md

   - [3]
   - [5]

-### Taintbench: (WIP)
+### TAINTBENCH: (WIP)

-Paper https://doi.org/10.1007/s10664-021-10013-5 introduces TAINTBENCH and in its result section presents six experiments to answer one of its RQ: *How effective are taint analysis tools on TaintBench compared to DroidBench*, where FLOWDROID and AMANDROID as the chosen tools.
+[TAINTBENCH](https://taintbench.github.io/) is a benchmark that contains a [set of old malware Android Apks](https://github.com/TaintBench/TaintBench/releases/download/TaintBenchSuite/TaintBench.zip) , and it is introduced by [Paper: TaintBench: Automatic real-world malware benchmarking of Android taint analyses](https://doi.org/10.1007/s10664-021-10013-5), which in its result section presents six experiments to answer one of its RQ: *How effective are taint analysis tools on TaintBench compared to DroidBench*, where FLOWDROID and AMANDROID as the chosen tools.

-We will focus in **Experiment 2** and **Experiment #3** and use our tool (JSVFA) to reproduce them.
+In the next sections, we will focus in **Experiment 2** and **Experiment 3** and use our tool (JSVFA) to reproduce them.
 After that, we will compare the already computed results for FLOWDROID to our results.

-[//]: # (In the next sections, )
-~~[Taintbench](https://github.com/TaintBench/TaintBench/releases/download/TaintBenchSuite/TaintBench.zip) contains a set o Android Apks that are old malware apps.
+- The result for each APK tested using JSVFA are presented in a table that contains the following information.
+  - **Expected:** The amount of taint flows presented by TAINTBENCH
+  - **Actual:** The amount of taint flows detected by JSVFA
+  - **Status:** If the test PASS OR FAIL
+  - **TP:** True Positive
+  - **FP:** False Positive
+  - **Precision:** TP/(TP + FP)
+  - **Recall:** TP/P
+  - **F-score:** (2 x Precision x Recall)/(Precision + Recall)
-We have created a file `taintbench.properties` in `src/test/resources` to set the configurations.~~
+- We have created a file `taintbench.properties` in `src/test/resources` to set the configurations

-Disclaimer: Although TAINTBENCH contains 203 expected taint flows https://taintbench.github.io/taintbenchSuite/, We have decided to use only 186 expected cases because the mentioned paper, uses as a reference, works with those amounts.
+**Disclaimer**: Although TAINTBENCH contains 203 expected [taint flows](https://taintbench.github.io/taintbenchSuite/), we have decided to use only 186 expected cases because the mentioned paper, uses as a reference, works with those amounts.

 #### CASE I